-If STO function is not needed in the application, then the input STO-ENABLE must be connected directly with +24VDC.
+If STO function is not needed in the application, then the inputs STO1-ENABLE and STO2-ENABLE must be connected directly with +24VDC.
 STO is passed by now and cannot be used.
 Now the servo amplifier is not a safety component referring to the EC Machine Directive.